Using the Geoservices API

 geoservices/distanceMatrixendpoints may give slightly different results for the same set of inputs based on the map service used.
 Contact your customer support representitive to change the map vendor preference.
 Please note that to use Google, you need to supply your own Google API key.
 For rest of the APIs, Google is the service provider, which cannot be changed.

 Locations in Skedulo

 Each default contact and account record has an

-Each default Contact and Account records have a basic Address field on them.
-Skedulo uses Geolocation and tracking with the Address as well as the Job Address or concept of stored addresses with locations to increase accuracy.
+address field.
+Skedulo uses geolocation and tracking with the Address as well as the Job Address or concept of stored addresses with locations to increase accuracy.

-An Account can have multiple addresses that can represent branches or outlets, without the need to create unnecessary duplicate account records.
-Think of a location as a Skedulo-specific address for an account.
-Utilizing locations accelerates the process of creating jobs within Skedulo because you don’t have to enter the customer’s address.
-As the addresses are pre-existing data records held within Skedulo, you can easily pre-populate them on jobs field with more accuracy with some advanced configurations.
+An account can have multiple addresses that represent branches or outlets without the need to create duplicate account records.
+A location is a Skedulo-specific address for an account.
+Utilizing locations accelerates the process of creating work items within Skedulo, because you don’t have to enter the customer’s address.
+As the addresses are pre-existing data records held within Skedulo, you can easily pre-populate them on work items with more accuracy with some advanced configurations.
 These configurations include modifying the Job Type template and/or by automating the job creation process via a script.
 These configurations can easily allow you to pre-populate the address field on job (or not pre-populate for that matter) for a specific job type as per your requirement.

 Account and Location Resource Scores

 You can create your own set of Account and Location Resource Scores in Salesforce.
 The Salesforce account and location resource scores can be set on the Resource records under Account Resource Scores and Location Resource Scores.
 These resource scores determine if resources should be allocated to a job associated with a specified account or location.
 Salesforce uses the concept of whitelist (Inclusion) to include and blacklist (Exclusion) to exclude resources at either an account or location level for a job.